nzakas/understandinges6/manuscript/03-Objects.md

 };
 ```

-In ECMAScript 6, the syntax is made more sustained by eliminating the colon and the `function` keyword. you can then rewrite this example as follows:
+In ECMAScript 6, the syntax is made more succinct by eliminating the colon and the `function` keyword.
+You can then rewrite the previous example as:

 ```js
 var person = {